TheOdinProject/curriculum/MoreJS/organizing-js/organizing-introduction.md

 The patterns we'll be covering in this series are:

 - Plain Old JavaScript Objects and Object Constructors
-- Factory Functions
-- Module Pattern
+- Factory Functions and the Module Pattern
 - Classes
 - ES6 Modules